semuer/MogGearset/README.md

 ### About Database Storage

 Currently, the site is using im-memory database (LokiJs).
-All the data query process is running on the client side.
+All the data query processings are running on the client side.
 Data sources are multiple json files, which have about ~30MBytes in total without g-zip compression.
 If data becomes more complicated in the future, the site may use a remote database service.